MicrosoftDocs/customer-insights/ci-docs/data/data-lake-to-delta-lake.md

    > [!TIP]
    > You can also select **Begin update** from the **Add tables** page if you're editing the Data Lake data source.

-1. Navigate to the folder that contains the data in Delta format and select it.
+1. Select **Browse** and navigate to the folder that contains the data in Delta format and select it.
 Then, select **Update data source**.
 The **Data sources** page opens showing the new data source in **Refreshing** status.

+   > [!IMPORTANT]
+   > Don't stop the refreshing process as it could negatively impact updating the data source.
    [!INCLUDE [progress-details-include](includes/progress-details-pane.md)]

-1. We recommend you continue to stream data to the Data Lake Storage location through your pipeline and maintain the manifests and schemas until you determine the update was successful and everything is working as expected.
+1. We recommend you continue to stream your data to the Data Lake Storage location through your existing pipeline and maintain the manifests and schemas until you determine the update was successful and everything is working as expected.

 [!INCLUDE [footer-include](includes/footer-banner.md)]